Two-way Fixed Effects and Differences-in-Differences Estimators with Several Treatments: Application

-The coefficient on the minimum number of years of schooling treatment is equal to -0.445 and is highly significant (s.e.=0.129), thus suggesting that increasing by one the number of years of schooling required for directors of center-based daycare decreases the revenue of family home daycare by 0.44 million USD.
-However, this coefficient is not robust to heterogeneous effects across state and years, and it may also be contaminated by the effects of the other treatments in the regression.
+We now show that $\widehat{\beta}_{fe}$ may not be robust to heterogeneous effects across state and years, and may also be contaminated by the effects of the other treatments in the regression.
 Following Corollary \ref{cor:additive}, this coefficient can be decomposed into the sum of four terms.
-The first term is a weighted sum of the effects of increasing by one the number of years of schooling required in 127 state$\times$year cells, where 63 effects receive a positive weight and 64 receive a negative weight, and where the positive and negative weights respectively sum to 10.022 and -9.022.
-The second term is a sum of the effects of not having a requirement on directors' years of schooling in 26 state$\times$year cells, where 11 effects receive a positive weight and 15 receive a negative weight, and where the positive and negative weights respectively sum to 0.175 and -0.175.
-The third term is a sum of the effects of increasing by one the staff to child ratio in 148 state$\times$year cells, where 70 effects receive a positive weight and 78 receive a negative weight, and where the positive and negative weights respectively sum to 0.199 and -0.199.
-The last term is a sum of the effects of not having a requirement on staff to child ratio in 5 state$\times$year cells, where 4 effects receive a positive weight and 1 receive a negative weight, and where the positive and negative weights respectively sum to 0.056 and -0.056.
+The first term is a weighted sum of the effects of increasing by one the years of schooling required in 127 state$\times$year cells, where 44 effects receive a positive weight and 83 receive a negative weight, and where the positive and negative weights respectively sum to 7.897 and -6.897.
+The second term is a sum of the effects of not having a requirement on directors' years of schooling in 26 state$\times$year cells, where 11 effects receive a positive weight and 15 receive a negative weight, and where the positive and negative weights respectively sum to 0.148 and -0.148.
+The third term is a sum of the effects of increasing by one the staff to child ratio in 148 state$\times$year cells, where 51 effects receive a positive weight and 97 receive a negative weight, and where the positive and negative weights respectively sum to 0.160 and -0.160.
+The last term is a sum of the effects of not having a requirement on staff to child ratio in 5 state$\times$year cells, where 4 effects receive a positive weight and 1 receive a negative weight, and where the positive and negative weights respectively sum to 0.055 and -0.055.
 Results are similar for the other three treatment coefficients in the regression, except that the contamination weights attached to them are even larger.
-For instance, for the coefficient on the staff to child ratio treatment, the weighted sum of the effects of the minimum years of schooling treatment has positive and negative weights summing to 334.916 and -334.916.
+For instance, for the coefficient on the staff to child ratio treatment, the weighted sum of the effects of the minimum years of schooling treatment has positive and negative weights summing to 246.222 and -246.222.